jpbonson/VisualizationToolForMLData/README.md

 Visualization tool using Javascript and Python to visualize real-valued data for classification problems.

-Features:
+#### Features:
-- Visualize real-valued datasets for classification problems (obs.: currently it doesn't support negative values).
+- Visualize real-valued datasets for classification problems
-- Charts: Scatter plot, histogram, and star plot.
+- Charts: Scatter plot, histogram, and star plot
 - Selection
 - Filter
 - Zoom

+Obs.: Currently it doesn't support negative values.

 ### How to Install: